nextgis/ngf-tutorial/tutorials/6_3_no_map_ngw_orm/README.md

 ## Theory

-The [@nextgis/ngw-orm](https://github.com/nextgis/nextgis_frontend/tree/master/packages/ngw-orm) is specially designed for the development of large client or server TypeScript solutions in the in which NGW data management takes place.
+The [@nextgis/ngw-orm](https://github.com/nextgis/nextgis_frontend/tree/master/packages/ngw-orm) is specially designed for the development of large client or server TypeScript solutions in which NGW data management takes place.

 This library allows you to synchronize typescript classes with NGW resources and convert resources to classes back.